ExitValue.ai

 Do specialty cleaning services sell for more?

 Yes.
-Medical facility cleaning, cleanroom services, and industrial cleaning command 1-2x SDE premiums over general janitorial.
+Medical facility cleaning, cleanroom services, and industrial cleaning command an SDE-multiple range premiums over general janitorial.
 These services require specialized training, certifications (ISSA, GBAC), and equipment that create switching costs and barriers to entry for competitors.

 How important are contract terms for cleaning business valuation?